How Much Internet Data Do You Need?

 You need 10GB of data per month for your cell phone to use social media, make VoIP calls, stream videos, and do other internet activities regularly without worrying about using up your data or getting slowed speeds.

-For most people, 10GB is a solid amount of cellular data to cover your internet needs when you aren’t able to log onto a Wi-Fi network on your phone.
+You need at least 10GB is a solid amount of cellular data to cover your internet needs when you aren’t able to log onto a Wi-Fi network on your phone.
 But you should definitely get more data if you use your phone daily to do data-heavy tasks like making Zoom calls, streaming video on Netflix, or hosting a livestream.

 Verizon, AT&T, and T-Mobile all have phone plans that give you 50GB or even unlimited premium data every month.
 You have to pay significantly more for those plans, of course, but it may be worth the price if you regularly burn through your phone data.